csc-training/GenieWebApp.jl/README.md

 - Remote: `CIDR`
 - CIDR: `<ip-address>/24`.
 Substitute `<ip-address>` with your IP address which you can find out from [myipaddress.com](http://www.myipaddress.com/).

-Next, we need to create a security group named `Internet` to allow traffic from the internet to our web application.
-Let's add a rule with the following parameters to the group.
+Next, we need to allow traffic from the internet to our web application.
+Let's create a security group named `Internet` and add a rule with the following parameters.

 - Rule: `Custom TCP Rule`
 - Direction: `Ingress`